jgezelscorp/wintercircus/Module2 [Semantic Kernel]/readme.md

 # Module 2: Semantic Kernel Lab

-A hands-on workshop exploring Microsoft's Semantic Kernel framework for building intelligent AI applications.
+A hands-on Lab exploring Microsoft's Semantic Kernel framework for building intelligent AI applications.
 This workshop provides practical experience with real-world AI application patterns using Python and Azure OpenAI.

 The original location of the workshop can be found [here](https://github.com/Azure-Samples/semantic-kernel-workshop/tree/main )

 ## Lab Overview

-This workshop takes you from foundational concepts to advanced implementation patterns through a series of Jupyter notebooks and practical examples.
+This lab takes you from foundational concepts to advanced implementation patterns through a series of Jupyter notebooks and practical examples.
 You'll learn how to:

 - Build AI applications using Microsoft's Semantic Kernel framework
 - Create and orchestrate AI agents with different capabilities and roles